-Our optometrist takes the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
+Our optometrists takes the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
 Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.

-Meet our doctor:
+Meet our providers:

-Dr. Nathan Corbell was born and raised in Little Rock, Arkansas where he attended Catholic High School for Boys.
+Dr. Nathan Corbell is an optometrist at Seacoast Vision Care in Scarborough, ME.
+He was born and raised in Little Rock, Arkansas where he attended Catholic High School for Boys.
 In 1990, he graduated Magna Cum Laude from Centenary College of Louisiana with a Bachelor of Science in Biology.
 In 1999, he received a Ph.D. focusing on molecular genetics of bacteria from the department of Botany and Plant Pathology at Oregon State University.
 He has authored and co-authored several journal articles regarding bacterial antibiotic synthesis.

 He decided to pursue a new career and graduated in 2001 from New England College of Optometry in Boston, Massachusetts where he received clinical honors for his patient care.
 Dr. Corbell is a member of the American and Maine Optometric Associations.
-Dr. Corbell, Neuro Optometrist, is an active member of the Neuro-Optometric Rehabilitative Association (NORA).
+Dr. Corbell is an active member of the Neuro-Optometric Rehabilitative Association (NORA).
 Neuro-Optometric Rehabilitation is an individualized treatment regimen for patients with visual deficits as a direct result of traumatic brain injury including concussions and other neurological issues.
-Dr. Corbell provides treatment for patients with visual field loss, double vision, visual balance disorders, visual midline shift syndrome, post trauma vision syndrome, and reading disorders.
+Dr. Corbell has provided treatment for patients with visual field loss, double vision, visual balance disorders, visual midline shift syndrome, post trauma vision syndrome, and reading disorders.